 The online application is designed to collect demographic and operational information about your pharmacy.
 You will be asked for the license numbers in each state the pharmacy is licensed, so it will be useful to have this information available when applying.

 Please update any changes in the facility contact information, address, staffing, licensure or compounded volume as changes occur.
 This ensures that PCAB has up to date demographics and contact information.

 Step 4: Schedule your survey.
 Once your application is complete, PCAB will contact you to confirm your readiness for survey.
 Depending on your volume, your survey will consist of a one or two day visit.
 A surveyor will be assigned to your pharmacy, and he/she will contact you to set an actual survey date.
-Surveys are scheduled at your pharmacy’s convenience; they can occur in as little as 3-6 weeks from the date you notify PCAB your application is complete.
-Initial surveys must occur within 90 days of the date your application is completed.
+Initial surveys are announced and scheduled in consultation with the pharmacy.
+Initial surveys must occur within 6 months of the application submission date.

 Step 5: Dry run.
 Do a preparatory “dry run” for the survey.
 By the time the survey is scheduled, your organization should have addressed most (if not all) of the major preparation issues.
 It is then time to prepare your staff by conducting a mock survey.
 For example, do question-and-answer sessions that are based on the specific standards.
 The PCAB survey will consist of three major activities: review of facilities, staff interviews & observation, and documentation review.
 Observe the compounding techniques of your staff and ask them to explain what they are doing.

 Step 6: Survey.
 During the onsite survey, the surveyor will evaluate your compliance with PCAB standards by observing compounding activities, interviewing staff, reviewing documentation and touring your facility.
 The PCAB surveyor does not make accreditation decisions at this time.
 Their role is to gather data regarding compliance with PCAB standards and present a report to the PCAB central office.